Zesix/Impulse/README.md

 ## Manager / Controller System ##

 Keep in mind the framework is not intended to force you into any particular programming paradigm.
-However, the manager / controller system used by the framework is an easy way to organize a project and can be further adapted to MVC, MVVM, or any number of architectural patterns should the developer choose to do so.
+However, the manager system used by the framework is an easy way to organize a project and can be further adapted to MVC, MVVM, or any number of architectural patterns should the developer choose to do so.
+A basic MVC structure is already present within the framework for setting up movable objects quickly and easily.

 **Managers** manipulate the game itself, such as creating and destroying game objects.
-**Controllers** manipulate game objects within the game and are commonly used for movement.

-For example, in an FPS game there would a player controller and manager.
-When the controller detects a collision with an enemy projectile, it passes this information to the manager, which determines the damage is dealt and subtracts health accordingly.
-If the manager determines the player has zero health, it passes this information to the global game manager that destroys or pools the player object and updates the number of players remaining.

 ## Useful Scripts ##